 - Suggested photocopies include:

 - Admissions, Financial Aid award letters

 Personal Expenses Estimation

-For Your Room: It is recommended that you purchase many of these items once you arrive in Northfield.
+It is recommended that students purchase many of these items once arriving in Northfield:

 - Bed linens (mattresses are twin extra long, 36”x80” or 91 cm x 203 cm)